 Welding I is designed to provide students with the skills and knowledge to effectively perform cutting and welding applications used in the advanced manufacturing industry.
 Proficient students will develop proficiency in fundamental safety practices in welding, interpreting drawings, creating computer aided drawings, identifying and using joint designs, efficiently laying out parts for fabrication, basic shielded metal arc welding (SMAW), mechanical and thermal properties of metals, and quality control.
 Upon completion of this course, proficient students will understand the requirements to pursue the American Welding Society (AWS) Entry Welder qualification and examination and will be prepared to undertake more advanced welding coursework.
 Due to space limitations, this class is limited to 12 students.
 Students must be approved by the welding instructor.
-(This class is a dual enrollment class for 11th and 12th grade through Tennessee College of Applied Technology at no cost to students.)
+(This class is a dual enrollment class for 10th, 11th and 12th grade through Tennessee College of Applied Technology at no cost to students.)

-WELDING II DE - 11th, 12th: 1 credit.....C13H18 Prerequisite: Principles of Manufacturing, Welding I
+Prerequisite: Principles of Manufacturing, Welding I